Totally Chill: My Complete Guide to Staying Cool

 Mom's Choice Award Winner!

-is a stress management workbook that is meant to be read, completed, and used as much as possible by children themselves.
+is a stress management workbook for children.
 Its fun graphics and interactive style make it ideal for children grades 3 through middle school.

-Everyone feels stress, adults and children alike.
+Everyone feels stress, even children.
 It's part of life.
-But life can be a lot easier when we learn new skills and ideas to help us handle the stress in our lives.
+But life can be a lot easier when children learn new skills and ideas to help them handle the stress in their lives.
 Foreword by Kathy Selvaggi-Faden, MD.